scottpham/water-main-map/readme.md

 The aim is to visualize leaks of drinking water pipes in the Bay Area in the context of a rapidly aging infrastructure.
 Heavily inspired by [this map](http://graphics.latimes.com/la-aging-water-infrastructure/) from the LA Times.

 ###Data:
-Leaks from the past 5 years in the East Bay.
-From EBMUD.
+Leaks from the past 4 years from the East Bay Municipal Utilities District, the San Francisco Water, Power and Sewer, San Jose Water Company and the City of San Jose.

 ###Technologies used:
 - Mapbox.js